MGSousa/rust-mysqldump/README.md

 - `mysql`: To connect to the MySQL server and retrieve the list of databases.
 - `cli-table`: To print the list of databases in a neat table.
 - `colored`: To colorize the output to the terminal.
-- `dotenv`: To load the database configuration from environment variables.
 - `serde`: To deserialize the database configuration.
+- `gzp`: To compress a snapshot file on a multi-threaded mode

 ## Contributing